전체메뉴

 After the initial submission of a manuscript, any changes whatsoever in authorship (adding author(s), deleting author(s), or re-arranging the order of authors) must be explained by a letter to the editor from the authors concerned.
 This letter must be signed by all authors of the paper.
 Copyright assignment must also be completed by every author.

-- Correction of authorship after publication: Journal of Pharmacopunctur does not correct authorship after publication unless a mistake has been made by the editorial staff.
+- Correction of authorship after publication: Journal of Pharmacopuncture does not correct authorship after publication unless a mistake has been made by the editorial staff.
 Authorship may be changed before publication but after submission when an authorship correction is requested by all of the authors involved with the manuscript.

 When manuscripts are returned to authors for revision, the author should carefully follow the directions in the editor’s letter.
 A revised version of the manuscript and a cover letter should be prepared with point-to-point replies to the comments given by reviewers and indicate how the revisions have been made by underlining or highlighting them.